ibexa/documentation-developer/docs/update_and_migration/from_4.3/update_from_4.3_new_commerce.md

 #### Ibexa Open Source

-If you have no access to Ibexa DXP's `ibexa/installer` package, database upgrade is not necessary.
+If you have no access to Ibexa DXP's `ibexa/installer` package, database upgrade isn't necessary.

 ## Ensure password safety